TwinklyStar/Basic-Software-Installation-for-Particle-Physics/README.md

 ## CLion (Optional)
 Another powerful tool to operate C/C++ based project.
 It also supports WSL and SSH server.
 Although until now I've not successfully connect to bl-0 server on Windows 10, it is worth trying.
 It works quite well in WSL.\
+To successfully connect to WSL, be sure to install basic C/C++ dependencies such as cmake, make, gdb and so on in your Linux system before using CLion.\
 Official webpage [Click Here](https://www.jetbrains.com/clion/)\
 You can use it free of charge as long as you get the individual license for students with your education e-mail.
 It need to be refreshed every year.
 [Click Here](https://www.jetbrains.com/community/education/#students)\
 Tutorial for WSL setup [Click Here](https://www.jetbrains.com/help/clion/how-to-use-wsl-development-environment-in-product.html#wsl-tooclhain)\